-Classification of Successful Candidate
+15. Classification of Successful Candidates:

-Candidates who pass all the Courses and who secure 60 per cent and above in the aggregate of marks will be placed in the First Class.
-Those securing 50 per cent and above but below 60 per cent in the aggregate will be placed in the Second Class.
+Candidates who pass all the courses prescribed and who secure 60% and above in the aggregate of marks in Core courses will be placed in the First Class.
+Those securing 50% and above but below 60% in the aggregated will be placed in the Second Class.
+All other successful candidates will be placed in the Third Class.